CommonAccord/Cmacc-Org/Doc/G/NW-NDA/00/Form/Agt-Outline-Assets.md

 CodersNote=This is a placeholder for "Assets" - things that discussions can be about - the "things" involved.
 That is distinguished from the activities, purposes, plans between the parties.
 Assets as a label is a rough fit.
+The goal here is simply to point out the need for a general taxonomy for thingy-things.

-=[G/NW-NDA/00/Form/NDA-Frame-and-Outline.md]
+=[G/NW-NDA/00/Form/Agt-Outline.md]

 Def.Asset.Ti=Assets